Highlights of Austria | Schönbrunn Palace

 The Palm House

 The park must also be explored.
-Covering an area of 200 hectares, the park features numerous gardens, fountains, sculptures and outbuildings, including a zoo and a carriage musuem.
+Covering an area of 200 hectares, the park features numerous gardens, fountains, sculptures and outbuildings, including a zoo and a carriage museum.
 One of the most magnificent elements is the Palm House.
 Once the largest greenhouse in Europe, it is home to many exotic plants and hundreds of butterflies.
 The Gloriette is also a popular attraction and offers spectacular views of the palace and Vienna.
 A triumphal set of arches with a viewing platform, the Gloriette was reportedly built so the Empress Maria Theresa had something to look at and admire from her palace windows.

 A view of the Gloriette